 ……………Case 111 Wharton University of Pennsylvania’s Executive SEX Education

 If we believe the copy, this uncanny mutation will enable the lad to overcome all limitations.
 Now what, according to you, are the obvious limitations of this guy?
-He does seem to lack neither intelligence nor the qualities inherent to a friendly, easygoing person.
+He doesn’t seem to lack either intelligence or the qualities inherent to a friendly person.
 On the other hand, he clearly is a geek.
-I mean, try to imagine a better representation of a hopeless geek… You cannot.
+Try to imagine a better representation of a hopeless geek… You cannot.
 The limitations of our buddy here are sexual.

 Executive education is often aimed at people with scientific and engineering training who want to make more money and achieve higher status in the organization world to which they are bound, by opening executive positions to them.
-As trainees in sciences and engineering, they demonstrated intelligence and a capacity for long studies and hard work.
-Now it is time to make men of such spineless clowns, and this is what executive education is for.
-As a consequence, the present ad is a mere copycat of Jerry Lewis’s film The Nutty Professor (1963), whose French title, Docteur Jerry et Mister Love, makes obvious the parodic reference of the film to Stevenson’s famous story about a man’s transforming personality – in the original it is the transformation of a respectable notable into a perverse brute, and in the parody the transformation of a geek into a lady killer.
-Higher status is the main tool for overcoming males’ sexual limitations, and key to higher status is executive education.
+As trainees in science and engineering, they demonstrated intelligence and a capacity for long studies and hard work.
+Now it is time to make men of spineless clowns, and this is what executive education is for.
+As a consequence, the present ad is a mere copycat of Jerry Lewis’s film The Nutty Professor (1963), whose French title, Docteur Jerry et Mister Love, makes obvious the parodic reference of the film to Stevenson’s famous story about a man’s transforming personality – in the original it is the transformation of a respectable notable into a perverse brute, and in the parody the transformation of a geek into a ladykiller.
+Higher status is the main tool for overcoming males’ sexual limitations, and key to higher status is, they claim, executive education.

 …………….Case 112 Wells Fargo SEX